 It takes few mins to activate the Brand Portal tenant as the activation workflow creates the required configurations at the backend.
 Once the Brand Portal tenant is activated, the status changes to Activated.

-Brand Portal must be activated on the same IMS org as of the Experience Mananger Assets as a Cloud Service instance.
+Brand Portal must be activated on the same IMS org as of the Experience Manager Assets as a Cloud Service instance.

 org2-new.
 Although the manually configured cloud configuration on

-org1-existing will be visible in the Experience Mananger Assets author instance but will no longer be in use after activating Brand Portal from the Cloud Manager.
+org1-existing will be visible in the Experience Manager Assets author instance but will no longer be in use after activating Brand Portal from the Cloud Manager.